Pseudo-modularity and Iwasawa theory: Introduction

 are isomorphisms.
 Here $\mathrm{(tor)} \subset H^-/I H^-$ is the $p$-power-torsion subgroup. \end{corC} \begin{rem} Since $X_\chi(1)$ is $p$-torsion-free by Ferrero-Washington \cite{FW1979}, Sharifi's conjecture would imply that $\mathrm{(tor)}=0$. \end{rem}

 This is the first result to show that both maps of Sharifi's conjecture are isomorphisms (up to $p$-torsion) under the assumption of a well-established conjecture.
-For a statement involving the precise form of Greenberg's conjecture we need, see Corollary \ref{cor: corC stronger}.
+For a statement of Corollary C involving the precise form of Greenberg's conjecture we need, see Corollary \ref{cor: corC stronger}.
+Corollary B appears as Corollary \ref{cor: Upsilon iso main}.